m-truong/Project_3_E-Commerce_Full_Stack_App/README.md

 ## Lessons/Ongoing Issues:

-### Writing cleaner code

-- I want to improve my code quality in future projects by  planning them out better.
-- I always write my code and then hope I can refactor it after I'm done, but I always end up running out of time before I can accomplish that.
-- Next time, I'll try to actively refactor my project's code as I build it.

 ### Understanding window.localStorage browser API

 - I wanted to better understand how to implement the window.localStorage browser API.